 of the 2008 financial crisis,

-Ray Dalio, one of the world’s most successful investors and entrepreneurs, wrote A Template for Understanding Big Debt Crises in which he shares his unique template for how debt crises work and principles for dealing with them well.
+Ray Dalio, one of the world’s most successful investors and entrepreneurs, wrote Principles for Navigating Big Debt Crises in which he shares his unique template for how debt crises work and principles for dealing with them well.
 This template allowed his firm, Bridgewater Associates, to anticipate events and produce significant positive returns while others lost badly.